 01. Choose the right format

-When writing a resume, keep in mind that first impressions are critical.
+When creating a resume, keep in mind that first impressions are critical.
 Research suggests that most recruiters scan a resume within 6 seconds before deciding to reject or move forward with a particular candidate.

 Visual features like format and style - such as in these beautiful graphic design resume examples - are the first things recruiters notice.
 Generally, a terrible looking resume appears as a warning sign, discouraging recruiters from reading it further.